-Today, we offer B2D services in 9 countries (10 entities)... and growing.
+Today, we offer B2D services in out of 15 countries where we have industrial site and growing.
 B2D contributes to enabling a circular economy in the beauty & luxury Retail sphere.
 In 2023, B2D collected 2 510 tons of waste from clients, most of it being plastic elements.
 It represents around 15% of the volume of raw materials used for client products that year.